Soapie14/Soapie14/README.md

 - 👋 Hi, I’m @Soapie14 or Sophie!
-- 👀 I’m interested in coding(especially Python), video games, softball, working out, and my dog!
+- 👀 I’m interested in coding, video games, softball, working out, and my dog!
-- 🌱 I’m currently learning Python algorithms, more in depth JavaScript, and continuing to learn everything else that comes with development!
+- 🌱 I’m currently an Intern at Sports Excitement working on the front-end of their VeloSAty project.
+I am using React.js, JavaScript, Tailwind(sometimes bootstrap), HTML, and CSS to create front-end components.
 - 💞️ I’m looking to collaborate on projects and ideas!
-I am new to coding, but I want to figure out how to work together on creating all possibilities!
+I love learning to code, and I want to figure out how to work together on creating all possibilities!
 - 📚 Projects I am currently working on are under Projects folder, Final projects for class are in Web Development and Python 2.0!
-- 📫 How to reach me: best way is by e-mail or on LinkedIn https://www.linkedin.com/in/sophie-slagle-2633a822a/
+- 📫 How to reach me: best way is by e-mail or on LinkedIn https://www.linkedin.com/sophieslagle